orecraft/OrePowered/README.txt

-# Mohist Made in China
+# OrePowered Made in China

 Since CraftBukkit has modified a lot of underlying layers, some of the core mods are not available, we are working hard to improve.
 ## OrePowered-1.12.2 will continue to be maintained..